Healing

 We pray for miracles, but ultimately it is God's will to decide.

-Our child arrived three months prematurely.
-Through divine grace, we managed to reach the town hospital and later transfer to the city's NICU.
+Our child arrived three months premature.
+Through divine grace, we reached the town hospital and later transferred to the city's NICU.
 Every day was uncertain news.
 A phrase we heard repeatedly was "Two steps forward, one step back."
 About 6 weeks in, the head nurse delivered some distressing news: our child had an enlarged heart, diagnosed as cardiomyopathy.
 Blood was being redirected from other vital organs to the heart, signaling the end of life in a few hours.
-She informed us that they had reached out to an infant heart specialist, the only one in the state.
+She informed us that they had contacted an infant heart specialist, the only one in the state.
 But he was two hours away.

 Devastated, we retreated to a quiet corner for prayer.
 We bared our souls to God, ending with, "Our child is now in Your hands."
 I immediately called my brother to come to the hospital.
-The head nurse briefly cleared the room, allowing my brother and me to administer a healing blessing.
+The head nurse briefly cleared the room, allowing my brother and me to administer a healing blessing in the name of Jesus Christ.
 Then, we anxiously awaited the arrival of the heart specialist.

 The head nurse walked over with a smile and said, "Looks like your prayer worked."

 It wasn't me or my brother.
-It was God's will.
-Thank you, God.
-Thank you.
+It was God's will through our loving Saviour, Jesus Christ.

 Matthew 6:9-10